 Taxation of international executives

-Are there social security1/social insurance taxes in Malaysia?
+Are there social security/social insurance taxes in Malaysia?
 If so, what are the rates for employers and employees?

 The Social Security Organization (SOCSO) is a scheme to provide certain benefits to the employees in cases of employment injury including occupational diseases and invalidity and for certain other matters in relation to the employment.
 Contributions are capped at the monthly wage of MYR4,000.
-All local employees are to contribute irrespective of their amount of wages.
-However, expatriate employees are excluded.
-The current rates of contribution vary from MYR0.10 to MYR19.75 for the employee and from MYR0.40 to MYR69.05 for the employer.2
+All Malaysian employees and permanent residents are to contribute irrespective of their amount of wages..
+The current rates of contribution vary from MYR0.10 to MYR19.75 for the employee and from MYR0.40 to MYR69.05 for the employer.

 EPF is a national social security organization operating through a provident fund scheme in Malaysia.
 Its primary aim is to provide retirement benefits to Malaysian employees through the management of their savings in an efficient and reliable manner.

-Malaysian employees are required to be contributors to the EPF.
+Malaysian employees and permanent residents are required to be contributors to the EPF.
 The employee and employer’s contribution are at the rate of 11 percent and 12 percent of the employee’s wages.
 Non-Malaysian employees have the option of becoming members.
-The minimum statutory contribution by the expatriate employee and the employer will be 11 percent and MYR5 of the expatriate employee’s wages.3
+The minimum statutory contribution by the expatriate employee and the employer will be 11 percent and MYR5 of the expatriate employee’s wages.

-For employees earning a monthly wage not exceeding RM 5,000, the employers’ statutory contribution rate is 13 percent.
-Similarly, for employees who are 60 years and above and earning wages not exceeding RM 5,000, the employers’ statutory contribution rate is 6.5 percent.
+For employees earning a monthly wage not exceeding MYR5,000, the employers’ statutory contribution rate is 13 percent.

 Are there any gift, wealth, estate, and/or inheritance taxes in Malaysia?